-Lauren and I went to Tulum Mexico on our honeymoon and while you'd think we would have been drowning ourselves in tacos and margaritas we were actually drowning ourselves in Thai food at this little cafe on a cliff overlooking the turquoise ocean.
-Simply put, it was perfection...and while I've never been a huge fan of Thai food, or any Asian food for that matter, I did enjoy the Larb.
+Lauren and I went to Tulum Mexico on our honeymoon and while you’d think we would have been drowning ourselves in tacos and margaritas we were actually drowning ourselves in Thai food at this little cafe on a cliff overlooking the turquoise ocean.
+Simply put, it was perfection…and while I’ve never been a huge fan of Thai food, or any Asian food for that matter, I did enjoy the Larb so we decided to recreate it at home, enter our Keto Larb recipe!

-Larb is a "meat salad" of sorts.
-You can use practically any type of meat but pork is always my go to.
-I've also had it made with pork, chicken skin, chicken liver, and other organs you think would be digusting but actually tastes amazing.
-If you're that adventures feel free to throw some organ meats in this recipe for an added nutritional boost!
+Larb is a “meat salad” of sorts.
+You can use practically any type of meat but pork is always my go-to.
+I’ve also had it made with pork, chicken skin, chicken liver, and other organs you think would be disgusting but actually tastes amazing.
+If you’re that adventurous feel free to throw some organ meats in this recipe for an added nutritional boost!

 I like to serve the salad with some lettuce cups, butter lettuce is a favorite but iceberg or romaine work just as good and also some sliced cucumber.
 A few extra wedges of lime never hurts either.

-- lb meat, pork is a favorite but you can use chicken, turkey, and/or organ meats
+- 1 lb minced or ground meat pork is a favorite but you can use chicken, turkey, and/or organ meats

 - 2 tablespoons coconut oil or lard